vtqtuan/Design-and-Analysis-of-Algorithms/README.md

 1. HW01: Introduction to design and analysis of algorithms.
 2. HW02: Brute-Force.
 3. HW03: Divide and Conquer.
-4. HW04: Decreas and Conquer.
+4. HW04: Decrease and Conquer.
 5. Lab01: Brute-Force.
 6. Lab02: Backtracking.
 7. Lab03: Divide and Conquer.